 Getting around Rabat

 Fortunately, Rabat is easy to explore on foot.
 The city’s compact size means most of the best attractions are within an easy walking distance of each other.
 There is also an efficient and clean tram system if you do fancy using public transport in Rabat.
 The city’s strong French influence means that French is widely spoken in Rabat, and therefore, knowledge of basic French would be very useful to get around on public transport in Rabat.

 Where to stay in Rabat?

 As Rabat is a pretty small city, most hotels are fairly central and not too far from various attractions.
 If you plan on using public transport to carry on travelling around Morocco, it might make most sense to stay somewhere near the train station in Rabat.

 We stayed in a small Airbnb near the station, but here are some suggestions for some of the best hotels in Rabat:

 Best Things to Do and See in Rabat

 Despite Rabat receiving far fewer visitors than other destinations in Morocco such as Marrakech and Chefchaouen, the capital city is definitely still worth visiting.
-Rabat actually offers some of Morocco’s most interesting historic and architectural monuments, and best of all, the centre is noticeably calmer and more relaxed than other cities such as Fes or Marrakech.
-But if you do visit Rabat for the day, or even a couple of days, here are some of the best things to do in Rabat.
+Rabat actually offers some of Morocco’s most interesting historic and architectural monuments.
+Best of all, the centre is noticeably calmer and more relaxed than other cities such as Fes or Marrakech.
+But if you do visit for just a day, or even a couple of days, here are some of the best things to do in Rabat:

 The Hassan Mosque and Mausoleum of Mohammed V

 Much of the old medieval city of Rabat was destroyed by the Portuguese during raids in the sixteenth century.
 The once exquisite Hassan Mosque is sadly just ruins now but it is still well worth a visit.
 Interestingly, at one time, the Hassan Mosque was the second largest mosque in the Islamic world but now only the tower stands.
 Visitors are free to explore its grounds, the adjacent Mausoleum of Mohammed V and the surrounding area.

 You must to cover your arms and legs to enter.